 - 1. Adequate set-up time must be allowed for exhibitors.
-Quite often, dealers drive all night to attend a show-and manufacturers may have to fly across the entire country.
-This makes it very difficult to set up a show at 9:00 AM and open at 12 noon as is often requested.
+Quite often, dealers drive all night to attend a show-and manufacturers may have to fly across the country.
+This makes it difficult to set up a show at 9:00 AM and open at 12 noon.
 Give exhibitors 10 to 12 hours for set up.
 The 3 to 4 hours usually provided are simply not enough! - 2.
 Most exhibitors would prefer not to have the commercial exhibits open on Friday night.
-Only with an attendance of 10,000 plus would it be necessary to open exhibits on Friday night.
-If a hamfest draws only 2,500 to 3,000 in attendance, exhibitors see the same people Friday, Saturday and Sunday.
+Exhibitors often see the same people Friday, Saturday and Sunday.
 This is not quality sales time. - 3.
-An exhibitors' lounge must be provided where battle-weary exhibitors can go to rest their feet for a few minutes.
+An exhibitors' lounge should be provided where weary exhibitors can go to rest for a few minutes.
 The lounge should be close to the exhibit hall.
 Exhibitors cannot expect employees to stand on their feet all day without a place to take a short break. - 4.
 Sandwiches and beverages should be easy for exhibitors to obtain.
 If these items could be purchased in the exhibitors' lounge, it would be an ideal situation.
 If not, perhaps a separate line at the concession stand for "exhibitors only" could be established.
 It is necessary to get back to the booth quickly, and quite often one can spend 15 to 20 minutes standing on a concrete floor in a refreshment line. - 5.
 A few conventions do not have easy access for the dealers to load their trucks after the shows.
 Several dealers need to have access to a loading area at the same time.
 Only one forklift or elevator for a show held on the second floor is not adequate.